-Morocco is distinguished by beautiful coastlines and mixed African-Arabian-European culture.
+Morocco is known for its by beautiful coastlines and mixed African-Arabian-European culture.
 It is located in North Africa, bordering the Atlantic and the Mediterranean.
 Consequently, Morocco is a world-famous tourist destination.
 Today, let us see what are the things to do in Morocco.
 Later we can go into other details such as food and lodging in Morocco for your holiday.

 - List of Top 5 Things to do in Morocco